wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/introduction.rst

 where :math:`V` is the applied voltage, :math:`\theta` is the angular displacement (position) of the arm, :math:`\dot{\theta}` is its angular velocity, and :math:`\ddot{\theta}` is its angular acceleration.
 The cosine term (:math:`kG`) is added to correctly account for the effect of gravity.

-Installing the System Identification Tool
+Installing SysId
 -----------------------------------------

-The system identification tool (also referred to as ``sysid``) is included with the WPILib Installer.
+SysId is included with the WPILib Installer.

 .. note:: The old Python characterization tool from previous years is no longer supported.

-Launching the System Identification Tool
+Launching SysId Tool
 ----------------------------------------

 The system identification tool can be opened from the ``Start Tool`` option in VS Code or by using the shortcut inside the WPILib Tools desktop folder (Windows).